 Random inmate interviews and a review of the documentation confirmed the risk screenings are being conducted within seventy-two (72) hours of their admission to the facility.
 Also, inmate interviews confirmed being asked the intake questions during the screening process.
 Staff interviews confirmed a screening is completed on each inmate upon admission to the program within seventy-two (72) hours.
 Also, during the on-site visit, the auditor while interviewing asked the program staff to explain the intake process.
-The case management staff reviews prior information in the pre-sentencing reports, health issues, classification assessments and past criminal behavior.
+The program staff reviews prior information in the pre-sentencing reports, health issues, classification assessments and past criminal behavior.
 Staff interviews confirmed consideration is given for the inmate's own views of their safety in placement and programming assignments.
 The screening that is conducted includes any disabilities, age, physical build, current and previous incarcerations, personal history, violent offenses, LGBTI status, mental illness, prior victimization and assaultive behaviors.
-Those inmates who score vulnerable to victim or sexually aggressive are included into their alert system, as well as receiving further assessments, as identified.
+Those inmates who score vulnerable to victimization or sexually aggressive are included into their alert system, as well as receiving further assessments, as identified.
 Inmates reporting prior victimization, according to staff, are referred immediately for a follow-up with medical or mental health staff.
 These referrals to medical or mental health staff are documented.
 Inmates are reassessed at a minimum of thirty (30) days and throughout their stay at the facility.
 The facility's policies limit staff access to this information on a "need to know basis".
-Access to information is available only to the Warden, Associate Warden/PCM, medical staff, and mental health counselors.
-Although there have been no transgender or intersex inmates admitted to the facility within the past twelve (12) months, staff interviews confirmed consideration is given for the inmate's own views of their safety in placement and programming assignments.
+Access to information is available only to the Warden, Associate Warden of Custody and Operations/PCM and Associate Warden of Programs.
+Although there has been no transgender or intersex inmate admitted to the facility within the past twelve (12) months, staff interviews confirmed consideration is given for the inmate's own views of their safety in placement and programming assignments.